 No space for plants on the ground?
 Create a living wall with fencing or garden screens instead.

 Another way to maximise your space is to go for a more minimalist look.
 Keep your small urban garden looking smart and tidy with artificial grass, modern furniture and a strict colour palette.

 Make the most of a narrow garden by creating a paved path that accentuates its length and leads to its focal point.
 In this case, it’s a stylish pergola that adds both privacy and shelter to the garden.
 Select a few pieces of furniture and you’ll have a lovely seating area.

 8. Colour splash

 They say you should stick to light colours in small gardens but personally, we’re partial to a splash of colour!
 Notice the lighting used to illuminate this outdoor terrace?
 Getting your lighting right is essential, especially if you plan on using your garden after dark.

 9. Mixed surfaces

-Laying different surfaces and using mixed materials in your garden can help with zoning.
+Laying different surfaces and using mixed materials in your urban garden design can help with zoning.
 This will make the space appear larger.

 10. Urban Jungle

 The opposite of minimal.
 Go wild with lots of green leafy plants and create your own urban jungle.
 It’ll attract lots of wildlife and give you plenty of privacy from neighbours.

 Tips for small urban garden design

 Feeling inspired?
 When designing or updating your outdoor space, be sure to keep these useful tips in mind…

 This may sound a little contradictory but the best way to maximise your outdoor space in an urban garden is to think small.
 Whether it’s plants, paving stones or practical garden furniture, choosing miniature and minimalist designs will trick the eye into thinking your small urban garden is much bigger than it actually is.

 Get things off the ground

 You may not have a lot of ground space but as the saying goes, the sky’s your limit!
 Install planters off the ground by attaching them to the side of your building.
 Alternatively, you can make use of garden screens and fences by using them as trellis for climbing plants.

 Install a mirror